 It is a 14-hour non-stop flight from the West Coast of the United States (San Francisco or Los Angeles) to the East Coast of Australia (Sydney, Melbourne, or Brisbane).

-Several international airlines have serviced the trans-pacific route including American Airlines, Delta Air Lines, Hawaiian Airlines, Qantas Airways, and United Airlines with flights departing from Los Angeles, San Francisco, Houston, Dallas/Fort Worth and Honolulu to Sydney, Melbourne and Brisbane.
+Several international airlines have serviced the trans-pacific route including Air New Zealand, American Airlines, Delta Air Lines, Hawaiian Airlines, Jetstar, Qantas Airways, and United Airlines with flights departing from Los Angeles, San Francisco, Houston, Dallas/Fort Worth and Honolulu to Sydney, Melbourne and Brisbane.
 Please refer to airlines’ websites for updated flight options, availability and information.

 Most flights depart from the United States late in the evening and arrive in Australia early morning, with a day lost at the International Date Line.
 Travel to or from Asia, Europe, the Middle East, South America, and South Africa from Australia is also convenient.